adallak/recode/README.md

 # recode
 ## Introduction

-The `recode` is a complementary package to the book titled "Regressions in Covariances, Dependencies and Graphs".
+The `recode` is a complementary package to the book titled `Regressions in Covariances, Dependencies and Graphs`.

 ## Installation